magicus/jdk/doc/building.md

 `--dvidir`, that is not relevant to the JDK.
 To list only JDK-specific features, use `bash configure --help=short` instead.)

+#### Build Environment

+The JDK build system uses the concept of a "build environment", which can be either `ci` for an automatic, distributed CI (continuous integration) build environment, or `dev` for a local, interactive developer environment.
+This has impact on the default value for some configure options.

+If the `CI` environment variable is present, then a `ci` build environment will be assumed, otherwise the `dev` environment will be used.
+This automatic selection can be overridden using `--build-env`.

+Currently, the only option affected by the build environment is the JTReg Failure Handler.

 #### Configure Arguments for Tailoring the Build

 * `--enable-debug` - Set the debug level to `fastdebug` (this is a shorthand